heliophysicsPy/pyhc-repo-template/README.md

 ## Code Style

 All PyHC projects must follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style recommendations.
 This template has been pre-configured to comply with them.
 Use static analysis tools to identify style deviations, e.g.:
-  - flake8 (what this template was linted with)
+  - Flake8 (what this template was linted with)
-  - pylint
+  - Pylint
   - Ruff